ryan-mcclue/musings/tower-of-knowledge.md

 These semantics are used to enforce sequentially consistent behaviour when we want it.
 However, using intrinsics, we can focus only on hardware memory model.

+TODO: is cache coherency a subset of memory model?
+Intel uses write-back i.e. MESI? so not MOSI? x86 CPUs use a variation on the MESI protocol (MESIF for Intel, MOESI for AMD) to keep their caches coherent with each other
+Cache coherency is how caches agree upon writes in cache?

 ## Legalities
 Anti-trust laws don't prevent monopolies, they prevent attempts to monopolise by unfair means, e.g. Microsoft browser market, Apple app store etc.